 Even if parents create a child support agreement outside of the courtroom, a judge must still approve it.
 A judge will not approve a child support agreement unless it meets the state’s guidelines.

 Once the court establishes a child support agreement, the order may be difficult to change.
 Parents on either side of a child support modification case must prove that they experienced a substantial change in circumstances to qualify for a payment adjustment.
 These circumstances can include the loss of a job or a recent disability.
 A parent who believes that they experienced a change in circumstances, must file a motion to the family court to begin the process.

 Learn More About Your Expected Payments

 Our Joliet firm can help you calculate your expected payments and give you an idea of what to expect for your case.
-People in Will, Grundy and Kendall counties can call 815-770-2669 or email us to speak with a knowledgeable lawyer.
+People in Will, Kendall, DuPage and Grundy counties can call 815-770-2669 or email us to speak with a knowledgeable lawyer.